Nahum Tevet: Room Works, 1993-2006

 Seven Walks 1997-2004 is the Magnum Opus of his installations, measuring 9 x 13 meters took 8 years of work to be completed.
 The work, made out of thousands of constructed and painted single elements.
 It grew organically without a plan.
 It takes the whole room leaving a narrow passageway for the viewer- between the crowded complex installation and the walls of the room around it.

-The installation creates a compressed, demanding, morbid situations, similar to a large labyrinth.
-It’s loaded with a plethora of sculptural events, which offers many narratives for reading and interpretations yet it is constantly causing these to fail.
+The installation creates a compressed, demanding, morbid situation, similar to a large labyrinth.
+It’s loaded with sculptural events, which offers many narratives for reading and interpretations yet it is constantly causing these to fail.

 The complete group of room's installations was the subject of a large exhibition at the Israel Museum, Jerusalem: "Nahum Tevet-Works, 1993-2006" curated by Sarit Shapira.